 Libraries and Special Collections

-Our primary research facility is the Main Library, which provides access to more than 5 million holdings, but our students also make good use of UGA's Special Collections Libraries, including the Hargrett Rare Book and Manuscript Library.
-Holdings in the Hargrett include the Manuscripts & Photographs Collection; the Georgiana Collection, documenting the history of Georgia; the Southeastern Native American Documents Collection, an assortment of some 2,000 documents and images from the years 1730-1842; The DeRenne Georgia Library, containing printed materials relating to the early history of Georgia; a number of Civil War diaries and related papers; and an extensive broadside collection.
+Holdings in the Hargrett Rare Book and Manuscript Library include the Manuscripts & Photographs Collection; the Georgiana Collection, documenting the history of Georgia; the Southeastern Native American Documents Collection, an assortment of some 2,000 documents and images from the years 1730-1842; The DeRenne Georgia Library, containing printed materials relating to the early history of Georgia; a number of Civil War diaries and related papers; and an extensive broadside collection.

 The library’s electronic resources are vast and include Literature Online, American Periodicals Series Online, American Poetry 1600-1900, Project MUSE, and JSTOR, all accessible through UGA's GALILEO, the University System of Georgia's database collection.